pulkitgarg007/EmployeeReferral/README.md

 - Run gradlew eclipse, once this is success.
 - Run gradlew

-- In eclipse "Runas Jetty", give port as 8080
+- In eclipse "Run As Jetty", give port as 8080

 - Hit "http://localhost:8080/emp-perf", you can see dummy page.